strapi/strapi/docs/v3.x/concepts/models.md

 ## Components

-Component field let your create a relation between your Content Type and a Component structure.
+Component fields let you create a relation between your Content Type and Component structure.

 #### Example